Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/523_Continuous_Subarray_Sum.md

 1. We need to add a dummy item in the HashMap
 2. For each modk value, we need to store the index as leftmost as possible
-3. k could be 0 (it won't be negative becuase it is mentioned in the description)
+3. k could be 0 or negative

 ```cpp
 class Solution {